West Palm Beach Nursing Home Abuse Attorneys

 Types of Abuse in Nursing Homes

-Our West Palm Beach nursing home abuse attorneys have decades of experience representing victims who have suffered from all types of nursing home abuse, including:
+Our West Palm Beach nursing home abuse lawyers have decades of experience representing victims who have suffered from all types of nursing home abuse, including:

 Neglect can include failure to assist with hygiene or depriving a patient of basic necessities like food, water, medication and safety.
 Some of the warning signs of neglect include: